NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 From 16 December 2024, you can add a user to more than 1 organisation, using the same email address for that user.

-The user will then be able to use the same email address to access RAVS at each organisation.
+The user will then be able to use the same email address and Okta account to access RAVS at each organisation.

 Users can have different permission levels at each organisation.